Sweden Plan your studies

 Tuition fees

-There are no tuition fees for students from EU or EEA countries.
+There are no tuition fees for students from EU or EEA countries or from Switzerland.

 Distance learning